A Tale of Sex, Designer Drugs, and the Death of Rock n' Roll

-A Tale of Sex, Designer Drugs, and the Death of Rock n' Roll is an EP released by the American rock band Pretty Boy Floyd.
-It was their second album & first recording since their 1989 debut album.
+A Tale of Sex, Designer Drugs, and the Death of Rock n' Roll is a 1998 EP released by the American rock band Pretty Boy Floyd.
+It was the second release since their 1989 debut album.
 On this EP, Keri Kelli joined as second guitarist and Keff Ratcliffe replaced Vinnie Chas on bass.

 "Everybody Needs a Hero" is a cover of a song by Keri Kelli's previous band Big Bang Babies.

 A re-recorded version of "Good Girl Gone Bad" appears on Pretty Boy Floyd's next album Porn Stars.

 The EP cover is a parody of the 1995 film The Usual Suspects.